 Am I eligible?

-States, local governments, Tribes, and air pollution control agencies are eligible for this grant.
-As recipients begin to put their plans into action, there may be opportunities for other entities to receive funding to help with implementation.
+States, local governments, Tribes, and air pollution control agencies were eligible for this grant.

 How can I access the money?